rohanbimalraj/iOS-MovieDB/README.md

 ## 📝 Assumptions

 1. **Internet Connection Required**: App requires active internet connection for all features
+2. **Network Access**: If using Jio network, VPN may be required as TMDb is blocked on Jio
-2. **Trailers**: Most movies have YouTube trailers; when unavailable, section is hidden
+3. **Trailers**: Most movies have YouTube trailers; when unavailable, section is hidden
-3. **Runtime Data**: Popular movies endpoint doesn't include runtime; fetched from details API
+4. **Runtime Data**: Popular movies endpoint doesn't include runtime; fetched from details API
-4. **Image Quality**: Uses w500 for posters, w780 for backdrops, w185 for profiles
+5. **Image Quality**: Uses w500 for posters, w780 for backdrops, w185 for profiles
-5. **Cast Limit**: Shows first 10 cast members to maintain performance
+6. **Cast Limit**: Shows first 10 cast members to maintain performance
-6. **Local Favorites Only**: Favorites are stored locally; no cloud sync
+7. **Local Favorites Only**: Favorites are stored locally; no cloud sync
-7. **English Content**: API returns English content by default
+8. **English Content**: API returns English content by default
-8. **TMDb API Stability**: Assumes TMDb API structure remains consistent
+9. **TMDb API Stability**: Assumes TMDb API structure remains consistent

 ## ✨ Implemented Features Detail